Tallinn University of Technology: History

 In the early twentieth century, Estonia recognised an urgent need for locally trained engineering specialists.
 Until then, young people from Estonia had received their specialist education in St. Petersburg, Germany or Riga.
 Opportunities had to be sought for engineering-minded people to acquire an Estonian-based education which was adapted to local conditions and needs; Estonia was in the process of establishing itself as an independent country.

 On 17 September 1918, the Estonian Engineering Society opened an Estonian-based engineering school named Special Engineering Courses.
 That date has been recognised as the founding date of Tallinn University of Technology.
 Programmes were offered in mechanical, electrical, civil and hydraulic engineering, shipbuilding and architecture.
 In 1919, the school became the private Tallinn College of Engineering, which in 1920 was declared a state institution.
 Teachers' efforts to develop an Estonian terminology for science and technology proved fruitful and the first engineering books were published.
 In 1923, the first engineering graduation theses were defended in Estonia.
 In the same year, a state laboratory of materials testing opened for research work.

 By the 15 September 1936 Act of the Head of State, the school was granted university status, and named Tallinn Technical Institute.
 The institute had two faculties: civil and mechanical engineering and chemistry and mining.
 In 1938, the name Tallinn Technical University (Tallinna Tehnikaülikool, TTÜ in Estonian) was effective.
 In 1940 the Faculty of Economics, in 1958 the Faculty of Power Engineering and in 1965 the Faculty of Control Engineering were founded.
 After 2003 the university was known in English as Tallinn University of Technology (TUT).

 On 1 July 2008, TTÜ took over International University Audentes (IUA), which became part of the Faculty of Economics and Business Administration, except the Law School which joined the Faculty of Social Sciences.
-In 2014 an agreement for merger of the Estonian Maritime Academy with TTÜ was signed.
+In 2014 an agreement for a merger of the Estonian Maritime Academy with TTÜ was signed.

 On 16 November 2016, TTÜ and the Estonian Information Technology College signed a merger agreement.
 Since 1 August 2017, the IT College is a part of TTÜ.

 On 17 September 2018, Tallinn University of Technology adopted a new short name TalTech, replacing the previous abbreviations such as TTÜ, TUT and TTU.